After the Flood: Globalism and World Conflict

 Because challon is not used in 6:16, and with an eye towards watertightness, I lean towards the interpretation that it is speaking of a roof with 18-inch eaves, providing shelter for some type of opening or openings for both light and ventilation.
 This may have been the shuttered window(s) of 8:6.

 The high winds and torrential rainfall postulated by AiG would be incompatible with any type of open skylight or window.
 Even the shutters of 8:6 would be difficult to make watertight in ancient times.
 It took God, Himself to seal the door.
-The mechanism I propose in Fountains of the Deep would produce heavy global rains, but without heavy winds associated with hurricanes or other destructive forces caused by large pressure gradients.
+The flood “mechanism” I propose in Fountains of the Deep would produce heavy global rains, but without heavy winds associated with hurricanes or other destructive forces caused by large pressure gradients.

 Boat vs. Float